Architectural Order

 V. Coherence

-Architectural Order maintains alignment between land and built form across occupation and succession.
+Architectural Order maintains coherence between land and built form across occupation and succession.